 Chase and Skye have three jars of snacks.
-Chase says if they put the Mark. snacks together, they will have 16 snacks.
-Notifiered Skye says they will have 17.
+Chase says if they put the snacks together, they will have 16 snacks.
+Skye says they will have 17.
 Who is correct?
-Banks.
-10 A.D ---Destina 6 snacks 7 snacks 4 stratter.
-Outward Synall Projection addition to be on Internet for the local division of
+6 snacks 7 snacks 4 snacks

 Discuss the various strategies.
 Ask students which strategy(ies) seem to be more efficient.
 Discuss why that is true.